Hervar77/infinity-doc/mkdocs/api/infinity.list.md

 Values:

 - generic: `0`
-  >for a list that accepts any data
+  >For a list that accepts any data.

 - number: `1`
-  >for a list that accepts only numbers
+  >For a list that accepts only numbers.

 - string: `2`
-  >for a list that accepts only strings
+  >For a list that accepts only strings.

 Example: